Partial stellar tidal disruption events and their rates: Modelling of the partial disruption rates

 In what follows, we assume that PTDEs can occur up to a radius that strips a variable fraction of the initial stellar mass -- this choice defines the size of our loss cone.
-To be conservative, our fiducial model assumes PTDEs can occur up to a radius that strips 3 per cent of the original stellar mass.
-This choice reflects the amount of accreted mass inferred from the light curves of ``faint'' TDE candidates, possibly indicating the minimum stripped mass for ``observable'' events.
-In the ``faint'' events \citep[e.g.,][]{Blagorodnova+2017, Nicholl+2020, Malyali+2023,Malyali+2023b}, the total radiated energy is estimated to be a few $\times 10^{49} - 10^{50}$ erg/s, corresponding to $(10^{-3}-10^{-2})(\tilde{\eta} /0.01)^{-1}\msun{}$ where $\tilde{\eta}$ is the radiative efficiency.
+Our fiducial model assumes PTDEs can occur up to a radius that strips 3 per cent of the original stellar mass.
+This choice is somewhat arbitrary; in fact, the loss cone should have a radius that reaches the point at which the Cohn–Kulsrud boundary condition is applicable.
+Knowing exactly where to place this boundary would require a much more detailed knowledge of the PTDE process for each value of $\Delta m/m$, together with knowing the exact limit at which we can categorize the close passage as a PTDE instead of a mild tidal deformation of the star that could still be treated as a non-interacting object; this is to our knowledge still an open issue.
+Our choice of 3 per cent happens to reflect the amount of accreted mass inferred from the light curves of ``faint'' TDE candidates, possibly indicating the minimum stripped mass for ``observable'' events \citep[e.g.,][]{Blagorodnova+2017, Nicholl+2020, Malyali+2023,Malyali+2023b}.
 Although we set $\Delta m/m=$ 3 per cent to be our fiducial value, we explore the dependence of our rate estimate on the values of $\Delta m/m$.